Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Proper Orthogonal Decomposition (POD)

 \section{Proper Orthogonal Decomposition (POD)}

-This section draws a general POD framework with/without DQs.
-The construction of the noDQ/DQ POD basis is straightforward and can be summarized in the following steps: (i) We collect snapshots data set $\{u_h^0, u_h^1,..., u_h^N\}$ that is contained in a real Hilbert space $\mathcal{H}$ and solves the problem~\eqref{eqn:burgers} for different parameter $t_0, t_1,...,t_N$, respectively. (ii) We obtain noDQ/DQ orthonormal POD basis functions (usually called POD modes), i.e., $\{\varphi_1,...,\varphi_r\} \in \mathcal{H}$ with fixed $r>0$ value by solving the following minimization problem:
+This section builds a general POD framework with/without DQs.
+The construction of the noDQ/DQ POD basis is straightforward and can be summarized in the following steps: (i) We collect a snapshot data set S:=$\{u^0, u^1,..., u^N\}$ that is contained in a real Hilbert space $\mathcal{H}$ and by solving \eqref{eqn:burgers} for equispaced parameter $t_{j}=j\Delta t, \forall j=0,..,N$ where $\Delta t =T/N$. (ii) We obtain noDQ/DQ orthonormal POD basis functions (usually called POD modes), i.e., $\{\varphi_1,...,\varphi_r\} \subset S$ with fixed $r>0$ value by solving the following generalized minimization problem:

 where the $*$ norm is defined as